Uncertainty Quantification on Graph Learning: A Survey: Methods for Uncertainty Handling

-To make the size of $C(X_{n+1})$ more adaptive to $X_{n+1}$ under the exchangeability assumption, novel conformal score functions are proposed ~\cite{romano2020classification,angelopoulos2020uncertainty,romano2019conformalized,guan2023localized}.
-However, the exchangeability assumption can be violated by distribution shift between calibration distribution $P_{XY}$ and test distribution $Q_{XY}$ such that $(X_{n+1}, Y_{n+1})$ is \textbf{non-exchangeable} with the elements of $D_{cal}$.
-In the case of \textbf{covariate shift} ($P_X\neq Q_X$), an importance weighting technique is introduced based on likelihood ratio to maintain the coverage guarantee in Eq.~(\ref{eq: prediction set})~\cite{tibshirani2019conformal}.
-When \textbf{joint distribution shift} ($P_{X}\neq Q_{X}$, $P_{Y|X}\neq Q_{Y|X}$) occurs, prediction sets can be modified to keep $1-\alpha$ coverage on test data under dynamic distribution shift~\cite{Gibbs2021AdaptiveCI,xu2021conformal}, and static distribution shift~\cite{cauchois2024robust, gendler2021adversarially,zou2024coverage}.
-It is proved that the coverage gap can be bounded by the total variation distance~\cite{barber2023conformal} and Wasserstein distance~\cite{xu2025wassersteinregularized} between calibration and test conformal scores under the non-exchangeable condition. \\
+To make the size of $\mathcal{C}(X_{n+1})$ more adaptive to $X_{n+1}$ under the exchangeability assumption, novel conformal score functions are proposed ~\cite{romano2020classification,angelopoulos2020uncertainty,romano2019conformalized,guan2023localized}.
+However, the exchangeability assumption can be violated by distribution shift between calibration distribution $P({X,Y})$ and test distribution $Q({X,Y})$ such that $(X_{n+1}, Y_{n+1})$ is non-exchangeable with the elements of $\mathcal{D}_\text{cal}$.
+In the case of covariate shift ($P(X)\neq Q(X)$), an importance weighting technique is introduced based on the likelihood ratio of $X$ to maintain the coverage guarantee in Eq.~(\ref{eq: prediction set})~\cite{tibshirani2019conformal}.
+When joint distribution shift ($P({X})\neq Q({X})$, $P({Y|X})\neq Q({Y|X})$) occurs, prediction sets can be adjusted to keep $1-\alpha$ coverage on test data under dynamic distribution shift~\cite{Gibbs2021AdaptiveCI,xu2021conformal} and static distribution shift~\cite{cauchois2024robust, gendler2021adversarially,zou2024coverage}.
+It is proved that the coverage gap can be bounded by the total variation distance~\cite{barber2023conformal} and Wasserstein distance~\cite{xu2025wassersteinregularized} between calibration and test conformal scores under the non-exchangeable condition.

-\textbf{Conformal Prediction for Graphs.} When labeled calibration nodes and test nodes are randomly distributed throughout the graph, it is reasonable to assume that calibration and test nodes are exchangeable.
+\textbf{Conformal Prediction for GNNs.} When labeled calibration nodes and test nodes are uniformly distributed throughout the graph, it is reasonable to assume that calibration and test nodes are exchangeable.
 Under this setting, marginal coverage guarantees remain valid.
 JuryGCN~\cite{kang2022jurygcn} estimates prediction uncertainty in node classification tasks using jackknife methods.
-In graph settings, node homophily plays an important role: if a node is surrounded by neighbors with similar labels, their features provide strong predictive cues, resulting in higher model confidence.
-Conversely, when a node is surrounded by neighbors with different labels (i.e., heterophily), the uncertainty in prediction should increase.
-Motivated by this observation, Diffused Adaptive Prediction Sets (DAPS)~\cite{zargarbashi2023conformal} leverage the graph structure via neighborhood diffusion and define the diffused score as:
+In graphs, node neighbors with similar labels (homophily) provide strong predictive cues, leading to higher model confidence, whereas neighbors with differing labels (heterophily) increase prediction uncertainty.
+Motivated by this observation, Diffused Adaptive Prediction Sets (DAPS)~\cite{zargarbashi2023conformal} better reflect a node's local uncertainty by leveraging neighborhood diffusion in the graph and define the diffused score as: